 We aim to develop this understanding through thorough coverage of the curriculum in each year group and children are supported to deepen their learning through prove it style questions which enable children to explain their reasoning and justify their mathematical thinking.
 Further deepening questions include finding the errors in calculations, justifying a statement, explain why a statement may be true or false and presenting learning in different ways.

 We have an outline of the coverage across all the strands of the curriculum and we use a range of resources to enhance and develop teaching and learning.
-Teaching is build up with children using concrete manipulatives (objects) and pictorial representations (pictures), before moving to abstract symbols (numbers and signs).
+Teaching is built up with children using concrete manipulatives (objects) and pictorial representations (pictures), before moving to abstract symbols (numbers and signs).
 Within this, children first become fluent with the fundamentals of mathematics through varied and frequent practice with increasingly complex problems.
 Next is mathematical reasoning by following a line of enquiry, form conclusions about relationships and generalisations and developing an argument, justification or proof using mathematical language.
 Finally, children apply their mathematics to a variety of problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
 Children are taught to use the correct mathematical language when discussing, explaining reasoning and when justifying answers.

-Through their time here children build and develop on what they learnt previously which gives them the confidence to build learning up and have enthusiasm for the subject.
+Through their time here children build and develop on what they have learnt previously which gives them the confidence to build learning up and have enthusiasm for the subject.